 I get asked a lot about what it’s like being a Beautycounter consultant and one of my blog friends encouraged me to put a post together with my answers because she liked how brutally honest I am about it. 😉 So here we go!

-If you have additional questions leave a comment or email me at email@example.com.
-I’m also working on a newsletter series about being a Beautycounter consultant and you can pre-sign up here for that.
-I’m hoping to have it ready to go in a few weeks.
+If you have additional questions leave a comment or email me at [email protected] I also have a newsletter about being a Beautycounter consultant and you can sign up here for that.
 If you want to be added to my regular Beautycounter newsletter about the products + promotions, sign up here.

 What about selling minimums?

-You have to sell $1200 in qualifying volume sales (orders from others + your own purchases) every 6 months, including $250 of new customer orders.
+You have to sell $1200 in qualifying volume sales (orders from others + your own purchases) every 6 months.
 Six months is PLENTY of time to hit those numbers if you consistently work to grow your business.
-Most people on my team hit them in the first 2-3 months, sometimes faster because I’m an awesome mentor.
+Most people on my team hit them in the first 3-4 months, oftentimes faster because I’m an awesome mentor.
 In all seriousness, they hit it because they’re consistent and experiment to find their sweet spot.
 And I do my very best to help them find that sweet spot.

 What if I don’t hit the minimums?

-The worst case, if you didn’t hit your minimums, is that you’d be “downgraded” to a Band of Beauty membership, which still has great perks.
+Nothing bad happens!!
+There’s no public shaming. 😉 And you don’t have to pay back or give back anything.
+The worst case, if you didn’t hit your minimums, is that you’d be converted to a Band of Beauty membership, which still has great perks.

 Well, yeah, you have a blog so of course you can hit the minimums.
 How will I hit the minimums without a blog?

 Anything takes work.
 This blog takes work – I’ve been blogging for 13 years.
 And what that takes is — wait for it — consistency.
-And that’s what it takes to be successful with Beautycounter (and in life, really): consistency.
+And that’s what it takes to be successful with Beautycounter — consistency.
 You can’t try just one thing and give up if it doesn’t work.
 You try something else and you have to figure out what works for you.
 I know LOTS of non-bloggers who do well with Beautycounter, including stay-at-home moms, busy executive lawyers, college students, small business owners and everything in between.
-On my team, I have a a couple stay-at-home moms, a couple bloggers, and a med student.
+On my team, I have a a couple stay-at-home moms, a couple bloggers, a few working in Corporate America (including me) and a med student.

 I think you’ll be surprised at how much people proactively reach out to you once they know you’re a consultant.
 Most people WANT to use safer products but don’t know where to start, and Beautycounter makes it easy.